MalefactorIX/Damage-Processing-System/Faust/RoE.md

 ### SECTION 6: BANNED EQUIPMENT

-Below is a list of equipment that may not be used under any circumstances.
+Below is a list of equipment that should not be used under any circumstances.
 Use of blacklisted equipment is considered a Tier 4 deployment.

 All equipment from defunct military organizations (Coercion, 2142, etc) are disallowed.
 Any object that reflects damage of any type or retaliates in similar form is disallowed.
+This primarily applies to 'reflectors' or objects with their only method of removal triggering a retaliatory response.
-Any objects which restrict normal avatar movement or control are disallowed.
-This includes objects which stall or obstruct vehicle movement through targetted means.
+Any equipment which locks, pushes, or renders any physical vehicle inoperable.
 Self-regenerating health systems are disallowed.

 ██████████████████████████████████████████████